A Predictor object holds any machine learning model (mlr, caret,

 batch.size = 1000

 The machine learning model.
-Recommended are models from mlr
+Recommended are models from mlr and

-.
+caret.
 Other machine learning with a S3 predict functions work as

-well, but less robust (e.g. randomForest
+well, but less robust (e.g. randomForest).

 The data to be used for analyzing the prediction model.
 Allowed column